kytos/legacy/napps/kytos/of_ipv6drop/README.rst

 Overview
 ========

-The *of.ipv6drop* network application (NApp) install a flow on the connected switches so that they *DROP* all ipv6 incoming packets.
-Once the NApp is loaded on the controller it work by itself, without the need of any user interaction.
+The *of.ipv6drop* network application (NApp) installs a flow on all connected switches for them to *DROP* all ipv6 incoming packets.
+Once the NApp is loaded on the controller it works by itself, without the need of any interaction.

-To do so, the NApp listen to all ``kytos/core.switches.new`` events (that represents a new switch connected) and send to this switch a FlowMod message to install the DROP IPv6 flow (match ``dl_type`` == ``0x86dd``).
+To do so, the NApp listens to all ``kytos/core.switches.new`` events (which represent a new switch has connected) and send to this switch a FlowMod message to install the DROP IPv6 flow (match ``dl_type`` == ``0x86dd``).

 Requirements
 ============

-All requirements is installed using the *requirements.txt* packages.
+All requirements are listed in *requirements.txt*.

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell